Tutorials for 34th ISB

 Dr. Markus Graswald

-Education Committee ChairObjectives and contents of all tutorials offered IB101: Introductory Interior Ballistics by MANCHAKATTIL SUCHEENDRAN, Mahesh Course objectives:
+Education Committee ChairObjectives and contents of all tutorials offered IB101: Introduction to Interior Ballistics and the Propellant Charge Design Process by WURSTER, Sebastian Course objectives:

 Course contents: